alfordmpofu/alfordmpofu/README.md

 - 🌱 I’m currently learning ...Medical Neuroscience,Machine learning, Artficial Intelligence
 - 👯 I’m looking to collaborate on ...
 Anything of the Future
 - 🤔 I’m looking for help with ...Any help is help.
 Open minded
-- 💬 Ask me about ...Africa, anything
+- 💬 Ask me about ...Africa, AI, anything
 - 📫 How to reach me: ...Alford.mpofu@icloud.com
 - 😄 Pronouns: ...
 Us/We/United
 - ⚡ Fun fact: ...I'm a crazy Twisted Scientist